 Livestock & Agriculture, Disaster Risk Reduction and Climate Change and ResilienceSEE LESS

-Mexico, Nepal, Indonesia, Peru, Afghanistan, Timor-Leste, United States and HaitiSEE LESS
+Mexico, Nepal, Indonesia, Peru, Afghanistan, Timor-Leste, United States, Haiti, El Salvador, Nicaragua and BangladeshSEE LESS

 Countries Implemented In

 The UN Development Program (Winderl 2014) stated that currently no validated measurement framework for resilience exists.

 There is an urgent need for the continued development of theoretically anchored, empirically verified, and

 practically applicable disaster resilience measurement frameworks and tools (Keating et al 2017) to identify what works in resilience building and what does not.

 We, the Zurich Flood Resilience Alliance comprising of a multi-sector partnership of academia, humanitarian organizations and the private sector, are building the first empirically validated community-level